Resonances on geometrically finite graphs: Examples and computations

 Takahashi \cite{takahashi} (specifically Theorem 5 therein) describes explicitly how to compute the arithmetic graph of groups described in Section \ref{sec_arithmetic_lattice} corresponding to an elliptic curve over a finite field.
 We discuss two examples.

-This first example is taken from 2.4.4 of \cite{serre_trees}, together with Theorem 5 of \cite{takahashi}.
+The first example is taken from 2.4.4 of \cite{serre_trees}, together with Theorem 5 of \cite{takahashi}.
 Consider the (affine) elliptic curve

 over $\mathbb{F}_2$.
-The corresponding graph with stabilizer functions is given in Figure \ref{fig_serre}, corresponding to choosing the point $P$ to be the unique point at infinity of the projectiviation of this elliptic curve.
+The corresponding graph with stabilizer functions is given in Figure \ref{fig_serre}, corresponding to choosing the point $P$ to be the unique point at infinity of the projectivization of this elliptic curve.

 We find that the determinant of the resonance matrix is:

 The resonance at $\mu = \sqrt{q}$ corresponds to the constant function, and the resonance at $\mu = -\sqrt{q}$ corresponds to the function of the form $(-1)^d$ where $d = 0$ or $1$ based on the bipartite coloring of the graph.
 These are clearly $\ell^2$-eigenvalues.